sabinasikacheva/sabinasikacheva/README.md

-# Hi there, My name is Sabina and I'm a frontend developer.
+# Hi there, My name is Sabina and I'm studying to be a front-end developer.

 💻 I'm passionate about creating beautiful and functional interfaces.